vdmswlv108/todo/README.md

 # todo

-To Do App made with React Navtive
+To Do App made with React Native